mcoo2004/-Card-Catalogue/README.md

 Pokémon Card Catalogue

 Overview:
 This Python program enables users to store information about Pokémon cards in a searchable catalogue.
-By reading data from a CSV file, users can input details about each Pokémon card, including characteristics like Name, HP, Type, and more.
+By reading data from a JSON file, users can input details about each Pokémon card, including characteristics like Name, HP, Type, and more.
 The program allows for searches based on various criteria such as Pokémon Type, Attack Damage, HP, Abilities, and others.

 Features:
-Load Pokémon card data from a CSV file.
+Load Pokémon card data from a JSON file.
 Store detailed information on Pokémon cards, excluding Trainer cards.
 Search functionality for finding Pokémon based on Type, Attack Damage, HP, Abilities, Stage of Evolution, and required Energy types for attacks.
 Interactive command-line interface for user input and queries.